elvindesouza/elvindesouza.github.io/src/security.md

 ## [Secure Python Development](AppSec/secure_coding_python.md)

 Tools and guidelines to follow when developing projects in Python, to make them less vulnerable and insecure

+Covers codestyle, module structure guidelines, security tools to check python code, tests with Python, formatters and standardization, and type hinting along with type checking to scan for issues.

 ## [Static Code Analysis](AppSec/static_analysis.md)